We may earn money or products from the companies mentioned in this post.

 If you are planning ahead to Disneyland for December 2022 and 2023, you can purchase tickets now through Get Away Today, and even use their layaway plan, to lock in the current pricing.
 And the good news is, if a better deal comes out later, they will price match!
 Tickets purchased now are good through December 2023.

-Below are the current Disneyland ticket prices as of December 2021.
+Below are the current Disneyland ticket prices as of October 11, 2022.
 I have added a comparison chart of Disneyland prices and Get Away Today’s prices.
 (Click on the Get Away Today Price to purchase tickets!)
-The chart does not include any additional specials by Get Away Today, so be sure to visit their site to see if they have a better deal available.

 Insider Tip: If you find a lower price for the same ticket, Get Away Today will price match!